domeengine/dome/docs/faq.md

 DOME has been designed to provide simple APIs for making games, so that you feel comfortable, whatever you're making.
 It aims to rely on as few dependencies as possible, easy to build on most platforms and games made with DOME should be easy to share!

+## Have any games been made with DOME?

+Sort of!
+Take a look:
+* There's an [example game](https://github.com/avivbeeri/dome/tree/master/examples/spaceshooter) in the GitHub repository, which shows off a number of features.
+It's based on [this tutorial](https://ztiromoritz.github.io/pico-8-shooter/) for the PICO-8.
+* A entry to "A Game By It's Cover 2018": [Grid](avivbeeri.itch.io/grid) - [Source](https://github.com/avivbeeri/grid)
+* [CyberRunner](https://github.com/Sandvich/CyberRunner), an experimental endless runner (WIP)